LeenSamman/bigquery-sql-quiz/README.md

 There is 2 files in this repo:
 ScreenShots : to visualize the code snippets results SQL-code : contains the sql code
+ScreenShots22 : is same as ScreenShots but is a word file will open if you press view raw (if the pdf file did not open)

 -----------------------